niklaas/port-builder/Readme.md

    `terraform apply`.
 You will be asked about the size of the EBS.
 The size highly depends on the amount of ports trees, jails, and packages you plan to set-up.

+    * If you want to import an already existing bucket that has a folder structure as required by this script, you can do so by executing `terraform import aws_s3_bucket.packages <bucket-name>` within `1-storage`.
+This will import the bucket into terraform's current state.

+    * The same works for an EBS volume, in case you already created one but lost your terraform state.
+Execute `terraform import aws_ebs_volume.poudriere <vol-id>` in `1-storage`.

    Next, you `cd ../2-build-machine` and run `terraform apply` to create the build machine.
 You will be asked to specify the instance type.
 This